-Eliot Moleba is a Johannesburg-based scholar, writer, editor, theatre-maker and director.
-He is a member of PlayRiot, a collective of playwrights committed to telling bold, contemporary South African stories.
-He holds an honours degree in Dramatic Arts from the University of the Witwatersrand, where he also completed his MA in Diversity Studies, which looked at narrative research: interrogating youth identity constructions in South Africa.
-Moleba is currently the resident dramaturg at The South African State Theatre.
+Eliot Moleba is a South African Oslo-based scholar, writer, editor, theatre-maker and director.
+He is one of the founding members of PlayRiot, a collective of playwrights committed to telling bold, contemporary South African stories.
+He holds an honours degree in Dramatic Arts from the University of the Witwatersrand, where he also completed his MA in Critical Diversity Studies, which looked at narrative research: interrogating youth identity constructions in South Africa.
+Moleba is the former resident dramaturg at The South African State Theatre.
 He is currently pursuing a PhD in Theatre Directing at The Oslo National Academy of the Arts.

 My work is committed to addressing contemporary socio-political issues that are largely affecting young people – both on a local and international level.
 To understand my artistic direction, it is imperative to first give a brief contextual framework because most of my work is rooted in an ‘activism’ paradigm: